vertexproject/synapse/docs/synapse/devopsguide.rst

 A popular option for Orchestration is Kubernetes.
 Kubernetes is an open-source system for automating the deployment, scaling and management of containerized applications.
 Synapse does work in Kubernetes environments.

-When deploying Synapse a Kubernetes environment, the application relies on a constant DNS resolution for the Aha service.
-This is done

-You may see AHA services listed wi

-SOMETHING ABOUT AHA BEING THE BEATING HEART OF THE DEPLOYMENT SOMETHING ABOUT RELYING ON THE AHA SERVICE HAVING A STABLE DNS NAME SOMETHING ABOUT NOTHING ELSE USING DNS, EVERYTHING USES IP:PORT RESOLUTION VIA AHA.

 .. note::

     If you are using these examples to get started with Synapse on Kubernetes, you may need to adapt them to meet